backslashashley/AshleyServer/README.md

 Hoppers, droppers and dispensers will now send block state updates to the client.

 - ### Camera Mode
 Executing the command `/cam` will put the player into spectator and save their position and rotation.
-Executing the command again will put them back into survival and restore their position and rotation
+Executing the command again will put them back into survival and restore their position and rotation.

 - ### Total Digs Statistic
 Combines pickaxe, axe, and shovel usage across all tool types into one unified dig statistic.